 The KnitPal newsletter and Facebook Group

 Of course, you can always sign up for the KnitPal newsletter by clicking here and also join our growing Facebook community by clicking here.
 Not only will you find some free patterns, you will also get to know some other knitters (and show off your projects)!
+If you are interested in sports, all Free and affordable team spirit patterns can be found here.

 - The most important thing to keep in mind is to only work with quality patterns.
 The last thing you want to do is work with patterns that are full of errors!